Skill Level ( ? )

 Depart Alice Springs at 8:30am

-An easy run down the Maryvale Rd for smoko at Rodinga ruins.
+An easy run down the Maryvale Rd for smoko at Rodinga Sliding, the old Ghan train line ruins.

-If you wish you may ride on the Finke desert race track you will have your chance just after Rodinga.
-We will regroup and the second Finke fuel stop and see how everyone is going and be mindful of the 12:30 turnaround time rule for track direction.
-Riding on the Finke desert race track is a reality checker, riders think that they are going to ride all the way to Finke, it ain’t like that!
-You will find out that the track is brutal, energy sapping and high probability of you crashing!
+You will have the chance to ride on the famous Finke desert race track after Rodinga Sliding.
+We will regroup at the second Finke race day fuel stop to see how everyone is going and be mindful of the 12:30 turn around time rule for track direction.
+Riding on the Finke desert race track is a reality checker for first timers, you probably not last too long on the track as it is rather brutal, energy sapping and requires a certain skill level but it will sure give you as insight what the race is all about and considered so tough of an event!

 After Bundooma water tower everyone will be back on the Finke Service Rd, from here on the road to Finke can get quite rough, a real car breaker.